 To Increase Blood Flow to the Brain

 In order to improve memory, you need to increase blood flow to the brain.
 Engle says common herbs and adaptogens are helpful for this, including green tea extract, ginkgo biloba, and cacao.
 "Adaptogens are herbs that keep the body in balance when the body is stressed," he says.
-"It will reduce the strain on the systems, and when tired, it will help to energize it."
+"It will reduce the strain on the systems, and when tired, it will help to energise it."
 For additional support, a semi-synthetic supplement may be needed.
 "Vinpocetine, adapted from the periwinkle plant, is a great example of this," he adds.

 Support Your Mitochondria

 In simple terms, Engle says mitochondria are the energy factories of the cell.
-In order to optimize their function, it's important to give them the "raw agents" necessary for stimulating growth and energy output.
+In order to optimise their function, it's important to give them the "raw agents" necessary for stimulating growth and energy output.
 Examples of raw agents include CoQ10, pyrroloquinoline quinone (PQQ), and acetyl-L-carnitine.

 Take Neurotransmitter Boosters

 According to Engle, there are two important neurotransmitters that you need to support.
 The first is acetylcholine, which is responsible for memory storage and recall, and the second is dopamine, which influences mood and motivation.
 "Supplements are helpful for the optimal production and effectiveness of acetylcholine," he says.
 This includes acetyl-L-carnitine and Huperzia serrata.
 For dopamine, the recommended supplements are mucuna pruriens, phenylethylamine (PEA), and N-Acetyl-L-Tyrosine (NALT).
 "It's important to be careful with dopamine agents if there's a significant history of insomnia or anxiety and to be mindful of not using them too much," he explains.